Skip to Content

 3. Altered Behavior

 Wild animals have certain behaviors that are uniquely influenced by their environments.
-Taking an animal –say a big cat, into an enclosed habitat when she can’t hunt for herself can be detrimental to her life skills.
+Taking an animal –a big cat- into an enclosed habitat when she can’t hunt for herself can harm her life skills.

 This alteration of the animals’ behavior will eventually do more harm than good.
 Reintroduced animals have a hard time coping with life in the wild after long periods away.